Tanzu-Solutions-Engineering/pivotal-bank-demo/docs/lab_pushall.md

 Similarly to above, we will be using the registry service to retrieve information about these microservices.

+## 5. User service
+The User service is the provides a user repository and authorization api

 ## 5. Push all the applications.